Hydroseeding 101

 There are many different reasons you might need to hydroseed.
 In almost all situations, however, the goal is fast and thorough ground coverage.

-Landscapers for example, hydroseed subdivisions for a uniform application.
+Landscapers for example, hydroseed subdivisions, commercial properties and large yards for a uniform application.

 Contractors on the other hand, hydroseed to establish vegetation and control erosion on construction sites.
 Some contractors also prefer to hydromulch in lieu of rolled erosion control blankets.